-In the 1970s Sanborn was one of the artists-in-residence at The Television Laboratory at WNET/13, a groundbreaking environment started by the Rockefeller Foundation and Nam June Paik as a playpen for video artists to create works for broadcast.
-He also created works for the VISA series (started by Paik) and showed installations at the Whitney Museum, participating in 2 biennial exhibitions.
+In the 1970s Sanborn was an artist-in-residence at The Television Laboratory at WNET/13, a groundbreaking electronic sandbox started by the Rockefeller Foundation and Nam June Paik so video artists could create works for broadcast.
+Sanborn created 5 works as AIR and created works for the VISA series (started by Paik) and showed installations at the Whitney Museum, participating in 2 biennial exhibitions.

 In the 1980s Sanborn was an artist-in-residence at the 1980 Winter Olympics as well as one of the first directors with work appearing on MTV (music video with King Crimson).
 He produced hours of performance-based video for the PBS series “Alive TV” and directed “Perfect Lives”, the seminal opera for television, by composer Robert Ashley.

-John Sanborn was granted an honorary Masters of Cinema degree from ESEC, in Paris, and in 2015 was named a Chevalier des Arts et des Lettres by the Minister of Culture of the Republic of France.
+John Sanborn holds an honorary Master of Cinema Arts degree from ESEC, in Paris, and in 2015 was named a Chevalier des Arts et des Lettres by the Minister of Culture of the Republic of France.
+Sanborn’s YouTube channel has over 20 million views and over 110,000 subscribers.
+In 2017, the Mill Valley Film Festival honored him with its lifetime achievement award.
 John Sanborn lives in Berkeley California.